 But if you’re not quite ready yet, go take a walk in any of the amazing National Parks around the city and clear your mind.

 Now we are going to show you how to utilize social media so artfully that you’ll be running this town in no time!
 Time to take over the Washington DC area like a boss!

-Check out some links that can connect you with the music, arts, and active/sports scenes around town:
+Check out some links that can connect you with the music, arts, and active/sports scenes around the Nation’s Capital.

 But you could also check out your local DIY music scene and start to find more niche sounds in your own neighborhood and meet people who are interested in jamming, who teach lessons, etc.